biggates/plantuml-dependency/src/plantuml-dependency-common-cli/README.txt

 3, Nov 2013 - 1.2.0
 ====================
-- Introducing a new and powerful feature : the Display option which allows to filter output elements and relations, such as classes, interfaces, enums, abstract classes, annotations and so on...
+- Introduced a new and powerful feature : the Display type option which allows to filter output elements and relations, such as classes, interfaces, enums, abstract classes, annotations and so on...
 Ant task and help messages have been updated. (feature 3)
 - Annotations java files are now fully supported (feature 22 and bug 22)
 - Elements (classes, enums, interfaces abstract classes and annotations) are now better sorted in the generated output file
 - Fixed a bug with dependencies which have a similar name to a java.lang class or interface (bug 5)